oasis-open/cti-stix-elevator/README.rst

               [--message-log-directory MESSAGE_LOG_DIRECTORY]
               [--log-level {DEBUG,INFO,WARN,ERROR,CRITICAL}]
               [-m MARKINGS_ALLOWED] [-p {no_policy,strict_policy}]
+              [-v VERSION]
               file

-stix2-elevator v1.2.0
+stix2-elevator v2.0.0

 The stix2-elevator is a work-in-progress.
-It should be used to explore how existing STIX 1.x would potentially be represented in STIX 2.0.
+It should be used to explore how existing STIX 1.x would potentially be represented in STIX 2.x.
 Using the current version of the stix2-elevator will provide insight to issues that might need to be mitigated to convert your STIX 1.x content.